 When writing my web pages my goal is to useful to people reading it, not to search engines.

 Are those "tricks"?

-In their opinion it would seem, a website that is concentrating on quality content is better than a website that is concentrating on search engine results.
+In the opinion of Google, a website that is concentrating on quality content for their users is better than a website that is concentrating on search engine results and trickery.

 Why tricks stop working

 Every technique that has ever been used to manipulate Google search engine results has gone through the following process...

 - Someone discovers an action that increases their rankings in the Google index